apticknor/WW/README.md

-# Wilson and Willy's Customized Shopify Theme
+# Wilson and Willy's Shopify Theme